 - 3.1 Implement Instructional Rounds (at least 2 times per year) using vertical teams as necessary. - a.
-The ELA curriculum leader and ELA teachers will collaborate with administrators to develop a problem of practice and conduct Instructional Rounds for grades 8-9 a minimum of one time.
+Curriculum leaders and liaisons will collaborate with administrators to develop a problem of practice and conduct Instructional Rounds for grades 8-9 a minimum of one time.
 (S.A.
 1-9) - b.
-The math curriculum leader and math teachers will develop a problem of practice and conduct instructional rounds for grades 5-6 a minimum of one time.
+Curriculum leaders and liaisons will develop a problem of practice and conduct instructional rounds for grades 5-6 a minimum of one time.
 (S.A.
 1-9) - c.
 Teacher leaders will be utilized as Instructional Round facilitators to conduct Instructional Rounds in grades 6-8 a minimum of two times.
 (S.A.
 3-3) - 3.2 Align all Professional Growth and Evaluation Plans to the School Improvement Plan.
 (S.A.
 3-4) - a.
-Teachers will implement Marzano DQ 4 Helping students generate and test hypotheses to increase the level of rigor in classroom instruction. - b.
-The science department will conduct professional development in relation to the Next Generation Science Standards and curriculum revisions and implementation. - c.
-The social studies department will focus professional development on the inquiry social studies standards found in the Connecticut framework and the national C3 framework. - d.
+The science department will conduct professional development in relation to the Next Generation Science Standards (NGSS) and curriculum revisions and implementation. - b.
+The social studies department will focus professional development on the inquiry social studies standards found in the Connecticut framework and the national C3 framework. - c.
 All teachers will align Student Learning Objectives (SLO's) and annual goals to the School Improvement Plan. - 3.3 Continue to develop teacher leaders- PD, Growth Plan, Goals (SLO). - a.
 Additional teachers will be trained to lead Instructional Rounds in school.
 (S.A.
 3-3) - b.
 Teacher liaisons will contribute and design the professional development calendar for each school year.
 A focus will be made on teachers utilizing their own area of expertise within the classroom to train other teachers.